Router CVE Report Card

 A+Robustel– Stable00026

 Data sourced from the NVD.
 Grades start at 100 and deduct points per CVE, weighted by severity and recency.
-EPSS exploit probability > 0.5 adds an additional penalty.
+EPSS exploit probability adjusts penalties (high EPSS increases, very low EPSS reduces).
 Trend compares severity-weighted CVE volume over the last 12 months vs. the previous 12 months.